Pyrokines17/DigCir/README.md

-# Repository for digital circuitry labs
+# Repository for "Digital circuitry" labs